arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ![ESP32 examples in the IDE.](assets/esp32-examples.png)

 To install the core, go the **board manager** and search for **Nano ESP32**.
-If you need more instructions to install the core, please refer to the [Getting Started with Nano ESP32]() article.
+If you need more instructions to install the core, please refer to the [Getting Started with Nano ESP32](/tutorials/nano-esp32/getting-started-nano-esp32) article.

 You can also program your board via the [Arduino Web Editor](arduino-cloud/getting-started/getting-started-web-editor), an online IDE.

 ## API

-Please refer to the well documented [ESP32-S3 API](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/index.html#) for more information regarding the API and accessing the boards peripherals.
+The Nano ESP32 can be programmed using the same API as for other Arduino boards (see [language reference](https://www.arduino.cc/reference/en/)).

+However, the ESP32 platform provides additional libraries and built-in functionalities that may not available in the standard Arduino API.

+For more information, see the [ESP32-S3 API](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/index.html#)

+### Peripherals API

-To access the ESP32-S3's peripherals (e.g. ADC, I2C, SPI), refer to the [Peripherals API section](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/peripherals/index.html#).
+To learn more about the ESP32-S3's peripherals (e.g. ADC, I2C, SPI, I2S, RTC), refer to the [Peripherals API section](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/peripherals/index.html#).

+### Sleep Modes

+The Nano ESP32 can be programmed to draw a minimal amount of power, making it suitable for power constrained designs, such as solar/battery powered projects.

+The [Sleep Modes](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/system/sleep_modes.html) section in the ESP32 docs explains how to configure your board to draw minimal power, introducing the **light sleep** and **deep sleep**

 ## MicroPython

 The Nano ESP32 has support for MicroPython, a micro-implementation of Python that can easily be installed on your board.

-To get started with MicroPython, please visit [MicroPython 101](), a course dedicated towards learning MicroPython on the Nano ESP32.
+To get started with MicroPython, please visit [MicroPython 101](/micropython-course), a course dedicated towards learning MicroPython on the Nano ESP32.

 In this course, you will fundamental knowledge to get started, as well as a large selection of examples for popular third-party components.